virer/ipsogen/README.md

 # ipsogen an iPXE ISO Generator

-This app will genererate a bootable ISO file compatible with UEFI
+This app will generate a bootable ISO file compatible with UEFI and legacy in the same file

-The iPXE ISO generated file will also be embeded with the custom script inside
+The iPXE ISO generated file will also be embedded with your custom script inside

+>Usage:
+ $ docker pull scaps/ipsogen